-During the year one school converted to academy status.
+During the year four schools converted to academy status.
 On conversion, the Council derecognises the assets relating to these schools as they transfer to the Academy for nil consideration.
 Losses on the de-recognition of assets are set out in Note 2.
-Disposals and de-recognitions included in note 12 include the following Academy conversion which took place during 2019/20:
+Disposals and de-recognitions included in note 12 include the following Academy conversions which took place during 2020/21: